-Have you ever found yourself staring at your computer keyboard in frustration while looking for a way to type a simple cent symbol (¢) into a spreadsheet or other document?
+Have you ever found yourself staring at your computer keyboard in frustration while looking for a way to type a simple cent symbol (¢) into an Excel spreadsheet or a Word document?
 You would think that entering such a common U.S. currency symbol would be easy, right?

 If you want to learn about the frustrations your friends using Microsoft Windows must endure, please continue reading.